peteroupc/peteroupc.github.io/random.md

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation

-RNGs ultimately rely on so-called _nondeterministic sources_; without those sources, no computer can produce random numbers.
+RNGs ultimately rely on so-called _nondeterministic sources_; without such sources, no computer can produce random numbers.

 <a id=What_Is_a_Nondeterministic_Source></a>
 ### What Is a Nondeterministic Source?

-A _nondeterministic source_, is a source that doesn't give the same output for the same input each time (for example, a clock that doesn't always give the same time).
+A _nondeterministic source_ is a source that doesn't give the same output for the same input each time (for example, a clock that doesn't always give the same time).
 There are many kinds of them, but sources useful for random number generation have hard-to-guess output (that is, they have high _entropy_; see the next section).
 They include&mdash;

 - disk access timings,
 - timings of keystrokes and/or other input device interactions,